sofiejuel/nowcasting_unemployment/README.md

-# nowcasting_unemployment
-Nowcasting regional unemployment rates in Denmark: A machine learning approach with novel data
+# Nowcasting regional unemployment rates in Denmark: A machine learning approach with novel data